-Additionally, you have to keep in mind that these national laws and the GDPR aren’t the only regulations which deal with data protection.
-There are dozens of other laws and regulations addressing the broad topic data protection.
+Additionally, you have to keep in mind that these national laws and the GDPR aren’t the only regulations that deal with data protection.
+There are dozens of other laws and regulations addressing the broad topic of data protection.

 Myth 2: Private individuals don’t have to comply with the GDPR

 In the past, lawyers often interpreted “purely personal” very strictly.
-For example, using e-mail addresses of your friends to forward an advertisement could already be categorized as “non-personal” processing of personal data.
+For example, using your friends' e-mail addresses to forward an advertisement could already be categorized as “non-personal” processing of personal data.

-Fun fact: Most national data protection laws already include this “purely personal or household activity” constraint (e.g. Austrian DSG 2000, German BDSG, Czech Act No. 101 / 2000 Coll.).
-This isn’t a totally new aspect of the GDPR.
+Fun fact: Most national data protection laws already include this “purely personal or household activity” constraint (e.g., Austrian DSG 2000, German BDSG, Czech Act No. 101 / 2000 Coll.).
+This isn’t a new aspect of the GDPR.

 Myth 3: Private individuals can sue their friends for discompliance